🎮

 GameBoy ESP32 becomes much easier to judge once it is forced into the same room as Odroid Go, RG-300, and GameBox Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GameBoy ESP32 versus Odroid Go is interesting because better value is the obvious angle.
-Compared with GameBoy ESP32, Odroid Go makes the more obvious play for readers who care about better value.
+If GameBoy ESP32 feels almost right but not quite, Odroid Go is the sort of nearby detour that can completely change the shortlist.
 Odroid Go is tracked around Discontinued.
 Its overall rating is ⭐️.
 More importantly, gameBoy ESP32 versus RG-300 is interesting because more powerful is the obvious angle.
 RG-300 sits close enough to GameBoy ESP32 to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-300 is tracked around 60.0.
-More importantly, its overall rating is ⭐️⭐️½.
+From another angle, its overall rating is ⭐️⭐️½.
 From another angle, gameBoy ESP32 versus GameBox Mini is interesting because better value is the obvious angle.
-If GameBoy ESP32 feels almost right but not quite, GameBox Mini is the sort of nearby detour that can completely change the shortlist.
+GameBox Mini sits close enough to GameBoy ESP32 to make the comparison meaningful, but different enough to sharpen the buying decision.
 GameBox Mini is tracked around $38 (Build kit) $45 (Console) $83 (Metal).

 Screen, Controls, and First-Contact Feel